top of page

 A total daily minimum Kcal intake of 2590Kcal

-In the image below you can see examples of healthy options of high carbohydrate foods (left), high protein foods (middle) and high in healthy fat foods (right).
+In the image below, you can see examples of healthy options of high-carbohydrate foods (left), high-protein foods (middle) and high-healthy-fat foods (right).
 Try to keep your diet balanced...

 bottom of page